 An office manager is typically responsible for managing the office budget as well as the ordering and maintenance of business supplies and equipment.
-The office manager may also assign departmental resources to projects and assist with scheduling for company executives.
+These professionals may also assign departmental resources to projects and assist with scheduling for company executives.

-Office managers are usually the go-to person for questions concerning a company’s daily activities.
-In some companies, the office manager may take on additional duties such as conducting employee orientation and training, liaising with payroll and coordinating contracts.
+Office managers are often the go-to person for questions concerning a company’s daily activities.
+In some companies, the office manager may take on additional duties such as conducting employee orientation and training, and coordinating contracts.

-Depending on the type of business and company, the office manager position can be a routine, 9-to-5 job or entail a busy, high-pressure environment.
+Depending on the type of business and the size of the company, office managers may work in a traditional 9-to-5 setting or a high-pressure environment.
 The challenges can be significant, especially for those in charge of a large office.
-Being able to multi-task and manage different personalities is very important.
-Office management provides a very structured environment with clearly defined duties, and is best suited to those with strong financial, organizational and interpersonal skills.
+Being able to multitask and manage different personalities is very important, as are strong financial and organizational skills.

-Office managers need to be firm about the needs of the office to ensure it runs as efficiently as possible.
-This means staying on top of workers’ deadlines and productivity and regularly communicating with the executive management or company owners.
+Office managers need to be firm about the needs of the office to ensure it runs efficiently.
+This means staying on top of workers’ deadlines and productivity, and regularly communicating with the executive management or company owners.

-Individuals in this role typically enjoy a high degree of visibility and responsibility, but can also take the brunt of the blame when something goes wrong in the office, even when it’s out of their control.
-If you’re considering a position as an office manager, it helps to have a strong problem-solving skills and the ability to stay cool under pressure.
+Individuals in this role typically enjoy a high degree of visibility and responsibility, so it helps to have excellent problem-solving skills and the ability to stay cool under pressure.

-A typical business administration education helps students learn how to:
+A degree program in business administration should prepare students to:

-If you have strong business and organizational skills and are up to the challenge of coordinating projects, managing staff and overseeing an office, then an office manager job could be the ideal career for you.
+If you have strong business and organizational skills and are up to the challenge of coordinating projects, managing staff and overseeing an office, then an office manager job could be an excellent career choice for you.